BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

 As above, the resources can run inside a VPC, allowing access to local VPC endpoints and directing internet traffic through a particular established route or proxy.

-The pricing is much more attractive, being relatively high compared to a base EC2 instance but billed per hour.
+The pricing is a bit more attractive, being relatively high compared to a base EC2 instance but billed per hour.
 Users can be provisioned in a simple way, without needing to deal in SAML documents!

 I gave this a go, creating a Stack and associated Fleet from the Amazon AppStream2 Sample Image.

-I made myself a user with entitlements on the stack, immediately receiving an email to my inbox with instructions for completing the account set up.
+I created myself a user with entitlements on the stack, immediately receiving an email to my inbox with instructions for completing the account set up.
 Confusingly, an error message popped up to say that I had no applications available, but after waiting 10-15 minutes for the fleet to initialise fully, and then another couple of minutes to "prepare" my session, I could open Firefox.